httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Server Behavior

-Upon receiving a `DELETE` request, the server SHOULD deactivate the upload resource and MUST MUST respond with a `204 (No Content)` status code.
+Upon receiving a `DELETE` request, the server SHOULD deactivate the upload resource and MUST respond with a `204 (No Content)` status code.

 The server MAY terminate any in-flight requests to the upload resource before sending the response by abruptly terminating their HTTP connection(s) or stream(s).